rockbite/talos/README.md

   * Interpolation - Same as Curve but instead of custom points it is procedural meaning it's a formula
   * Math Operations - Add, substract, multiply, devide, sin, cos functions to be used with A and B values
   * Beam Position - Converts From and To positoin values into Rotation, Position & Size values that are used by Beam Renderer
-  * Emitter Config - Wrapes emitter configuration checkboxes into one UI.
+  * Emitter Config - Wraps emitter configuration checkboxes into one UI.
   * Script (Java) - Modules with 5 inputs and 5 outputs that can take a Java code as string to act open this values.